bitswan-space/bitswan-space.github.io/blog/content/posts/win11environmentsetup.md

 ---
-title: "Running Bitswan Pipelines on Windows 11 using WSL and Visual Studio Code"
+title: "Setting up a local development environment for the Bitswan library on Windows 11"
 date: 2025-06-20T15:48:08+01:00
 author: "patrik_kiseda"
-description: "This tutorial provides step-by-step guidance to set up your environment on Windows 11 for running and testing Bitswan pipelines.
-Using the Windows Subsystem for Linux (WSL), Visual Studio Code (VSCode), Python virtual environments, and Jupyter Notebook extensions, you'll establish an efficient workspace capable of executing Bitswan pipelines seamlessly.
+description: "This tutorial provides step-by-step guidance to set up a local development environment on Windows 11 for contributing to the Bitswan library.
+If you’re looking to build or modify the Bitswan codebase itself.
+  This guide shows how to install WSL, configure VSCode, create a Python virtual environment, and register Jupyter kernels.
 "
 tags: ["Tutorial", "Windows 11", "Automatons", "Wsl", "Environment"]
 categories: ["Bitswan Workspace"]